 In 1998, the Russian Grand Priory commemorated the 200th anniversary of its foundation in St Petersburg.
 In 2004, the Russian Grand Priory announced the re-establishment of the 1928 Union des Commandeurs et Chevaliers Hereditaires in France, with the involvement of descendants of the original Hereditary Commanders and their families.
 The Russian Grand Priory has never appointed a Grand Master, and continues to regard the Grand Master of the (Roman Catholic) Sovereign Military Order of Malta, currently Fra’ Matthew Festing, as overall Head of the Order.
 It is, however, organizationally completely separate from the Order of Malta and is not subject to its governance.
 A charter from the late King Baudouin of Belgium led to the admission of the Russian Grand Priory to the United Nations as an NGO.

 In September 2005, Prince Michael of Russia and Count Bobrinskoy erected the Commandery of Carpathia of the Russian Grand Priory.
-Among the very limited appointments made to this Commandery were the late Dom Klaus Schlapps, OPR, OA, Duke of Saih Nasra in the Abbey-Principality of San Luigi, and the Prince-Abbot of San Luigi, now also the Prince of Miensk.
+Among the very limited appointments made to this Commandery were the late Dom Klaus Schlapps, OPR, OA, Duke of Saih Nasra in the Abbey-Principality of San Luigi, and the Prince-Abbot of San Luigi.
 Both men were appointed as Prelate – Knight Grand Cross of Justice, and the privilege of extraterritoriality was extended to the Prince-Abbot’s appointment.
 The category of Justice is exclusively reserved, as was the case historically, for those who can provide proof of noble status.
-The formation of a presence of the Russian Grand Priory in the United Kingdom was discussed on several occasions between Dom Klaus and the Prince of Miensk, who both deplored the divisions that had come to exist between the representatives of the Russian and Yugoslav traditions of St John and sought, in the spirit of the efforts of the 1970s, to bring about unity where possible.
-The Prince of Miensk had previously accepted an appointment as Chaplain to the British Association of the Russian Grand Priory, which represents a separate descent from the 1928 Russian Hereditary Commanders and whose roots lie in the former Grand Priory of the British Isles of the King Peter Order.
+The formation of a presence of the Russian Grand Priory in the United Kingdom was discussed on several occasions between Dom Klaus and the Prince-Abbot, who both deplored the divisions that had come to exist between the representatives of the Russian and Yugoslav traditions of St John and sought, in the spirit of the efforts of the 1970s, to bring about unity where possible.
+The Prince-Abbot had previously accepted an appointment as Chaplain to the British Association of the Russian Grand Priory, which represents a separate descent from the 1928 Russian Hereditary Commanders and whose roots lie in the former Grand Priory of the British Isles of the King Peter Order.

 “We, Edmond III, by the grace of God Prince-Abbot of San Luigi etc. etc., being desirous of giving a proof of our particular esteem and affection towards the Orthodox Order of the Knights Hospitaller of St John of Jerusalem, declare, that we take the said Order under our protection and that of the Abbey-Principality of San Luigi; and that we will employ every possible care and attention to maintain it in all its rights, honours, privileges and possessions.”

-When the Prince-Abbot of San Luigi succeeded to the Principality of Miensk in 2015, the decision was taken to elevate the Protectorate to the status of a Royal Byelorussian organization, thus bringing it closer to its immediate history and heritage.
+When the Prince-Abbot of San Luigi additionally succeeded as Prince of Miensk and Ecclesiast of All Byelorussia and as head of the Royal House Polanie-Patrikios in 2015, the decision was taken to elevate the Protectorate to the status of a Royal Byelorussian organization, thus bringing it closer to its immediate history and heritage.

-As a result, the present character of the Royal Byelorussian Protectorate of the Orthodox Order of the Knights Hospitaller of St John of Jerusalem is that of an ecumenical and extraterritorial Christian ecclesiastical community under the aegis of the Prince of Miensk and Ecclesiast of all Byelorussia.
+As a result, the present character of the Royal Byelorussian Protectorate of the Orthodox Order of the Knights Hospitaller of St John of Jerusalem is that of an ecumenical and extraterritorial Christian ecclesiastical community under the aegis of the Prince of San Luigi in his capacity as Prince of Miensk and Ecclesiast of all Byelorussia.
 As such, it represents a return to the Order’s origins as a body under religious governance.

 *Those interested in the history of the Order of St John and the modern representatives of its legacy are recommended to read the thesis of Dr. Hendrik J. Hoegen Dijkhof “The legitimacy of Orders of St. John” (doctoral thesis of the University of Leiden, 2006, available online at https://openaccess.leidenuniv.nl/handle/1887/4576).